Travel Report: Kulen Elephant Forest, Cambodia.

 Kulen Elephant Forest, Cambodia.

-April 2020.
 One of the great privileges of my life as a nomad has been the opportunity to spend time with wild animals.
 Bumping into a family of mischievous macaques on Gibraltar rock.
 Swimming with tropical fish off Malaysia’s Tioman Island.
 Coming face to face with the Siberian tigers of northeast China.
-All of these, among others, were experiences I’ll never forget.
+They were all experiences I’ll never forget.
 However, for me nothing compares to the joyous feeling of hanging out with elephants.

 Prior to my arrival in Cambodia at the beginning of 2020, I’d been fortunate enough to enjoy two memorable elephant experiences.
 Way back in April 2004, I got to bathe an elephant at Kodanad Elephant Sanctuary in India.
 Later, in June 2015, I set off on a jungle hike with a herd of elephants at Elephant Nature Park in Thailand.

 When I heard about Kulen Elephant Forest in Siem Reap, I felt excited by the prospect of adding a third centre to my archives.
 Especially as this sanctuary houses 14 of Cambodia’s 75 captive elephants in a 1100 acre protected park.
-Sladja meanwhile had never seen an elephant in this kind of setting, hence it felt like a no-brainer to add KEF to our great Siem Reap to-do list.
+Sladja meanwhile had never seen an elephant in this kind of setting, hence it felt like a no-brainer to pay a visit to KEF.